3-4 p.m. KCC's Front Parking Lot, 3-1901 Kaumualii Hwy, Lihue

 What should new buyers know?

-Our commercial aggregation and distribution services are just starting up, and we are seeking pilot buyers who are in search of local food who have a little bit of flexibility while we get this new project off the ground.
+Our commercial aggregation and distribution services are still young, but we aim to improve constantly.
 Some tips for getting in on the ground floor of this effort:

 Be Patient.
 This is new and this is difficult to do.
 It’s why it doesn’t exist right now to scale.
 Real food, good food, isn’t cheap, easy, and fast.
 And it’s not plentiful yet.
 Together we’ll make strides in our local food system to get there, but it won’t come without some bumps along the way.
 We're starting slow and growing over time.
 Join us if you’re ready to be on the forefront and enjoy the ride and the relationships you build - with us, with the farmers, with our ‘āina.